Standard Catalog of World Paper Money: Finding Values for 200,000 Notes

 Using Catalogs Effectively

 Condition assessment matters enormously.
 The difference between Fine and Very Fine often represents significant value differences.
-Learn the grading standards presented in catalog introductions.
+Learn the grading standards in catalog introductions.
 Compare your notes honestly against these standards before checking values.

 Cross-reference with multiple sources when possible.
-Catalog values, recent auction results, and dealer offerings together provide comprehensive market pictures.
-Relying solely on any single source risks over- or under-valuing notes based on outdated or anomalous data.
+Catalog values, recent auction results, and dealer offerings together provide comprehensive pictures.
+Relying on any single source risks over- or under-valuing notes based on outdated or anomalous data.

 Building Your Reference Library